 The tenancy contract is drawn up in Arabic and you will be given a translated English copy.
 You might like to get a translator to have a look at the final copy to ensure no vital details have been conveniently left out in the English copy.
 In the unlikely case of a dispute at any point, the Arabic contract will have legal standing, not the English one.

 Many times, landlords ask for quarterly post-paid checks; therefore 4 checks instead of 12.
 If you are game, the annual rent will be reduced slightly from what you would have to pay if you opt for monthly payment.
 Negotiate and see what is in your best interest.

 Contracts are binding for a year, so if you leave out of turn, you will need to pay a penalty.
 This is usually two months’ rent; you also have to give two months’ notice.

 Rent costs in Qatar

-In Doha, studio apartments in a good area (i.e. close to the city, with convenience stores, schools, and medical centers in the neighborhood) start at around QR5,000 per month.
+In Doha, studio apartments in a good area (i.e., close to the city, with convenience stores, schools, and medical centers in the neighborhood) start at around QR5,000 per month.
 A one-bedroom apartment will cost you (approximately) upwards of QR6,000, depending on location and amenities provided.

 For two- and three-bedroom apartments, be prepared to shell out upwards of at least QR7,500 per month.
 If you choose to live in a high-end area such as The Pearl, it could be anything between QR10,000 and QR12,000.
 And premium villas will cost at least QR15,000 per month.

 If you live outside the city, or in older areas where buildings are not as state-of-the-art, it will be at least 25 to 30% cheaper, however, it may not be as convenient.